 At the time I was departmentalized and taught reading to 3 groups of students.
 When I felt myself beginning to doubt after a hard day, I told myself what I know:

-- I know studies show the overwhelming benefit of kids being read to, on a regular basis, and with fluency.
+- I know studies show the overwhelming benefit of kids being read to, on a regular basis, with fluency.

 - I know that exposing children to different genres and authors gets them interested and exploring those genres/authos which leads to more independent reading on their part.